How potent are North Korea's threats?

 The announcement comes a day after the country said it would proceed with more rocket launches, promising to launch "satellites'' aboard long-range rockets.

 It put its first satellite into space with a long-range rocket in late 2012, in what the UN said was a banned test of ballistic missile technology and imposed sanctions.

 The US is concerned that such long-range rockets could eventually threaten its mainland with atomic bombs.

 Is the US a real target?

-South Korean tests carried out on fragments of a rocket fired in December 2012 in what the North described as a satellite launch showed it would have had a range of more than 10,000km (6,200 miles), putting the US well within striking distance.
+South Korean tests carried out on fragments of the rocket fired in December 2012 indicated it would have had a range of more than 10,000km (6,200 miles), putting the US well within striking distance.

-However, there is little evidence that North Korea has yet developed a guidance system to ensure an accurate strike, or the re-entry technology to bring an intercontinental ballistic missile (IBM) back down.
+However, there is little evidence that North Korea has yet developed a guidance system to ensure an accurate strike, or the re-entry technology to bring an intercontinental ballistic missile back down to hit its target.